Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Implementation details

 \section{Implementation details}

 \paragraph{Encoder formulation} The encoder reduces the dimensionality of the input measurements and maps them to vectors of mean values $\bm{\mu}_\mathrm{\phi}(\bm{x})$, standard deviations $\bm{\sigma}_\mathrm{\phi}(\bm{x})$ and a lower triangular matrix $\bm{L}'_\mathrm{\phi}(\bm{x})$.
 The lower triangular factor $\bm{L}_\mathrm{\phi}(\bm{x}) = \bm{L}'_\mathrm{\phi}(x) + \bm{\sigma}_\mathrm{\phi}(\bm{x}) \bm{I}$ is the Cholesky decomposition factor of the covariance matrix $\bm{\Sigma}_\mathrm{\phi}(\bm{x})$, i.e. $\bm{\Sigma}_\mathrm{\phi}(\bm{x}) = \bm{L_\mathrm{\phi}(\bm{x}) L_\mathrm{\phi}(\bm{x})}^T$, such that the posterior distribution corresponding to each input is a multivariate Normal distribution.
 The encoder outputs the log of the standard deviations, which are then exponentiated to avoid negative values.
 The reparametrization trick \citep{Kingma2022} is exploited to define the latent variables $\bm{z}$ as a deterministic transformation of a noise variable $\bm{\epsilon} \sim p(\bm{\epsilon})$.
 This facilitates the computation of unbiased Monte Carlo gradient estimates of the objective with respect to the variational parameters, using automatic differentiation.
 With the exception of the introductory examples presented in Section \ref{section:challenges}, the encoder is everywhere formulated as a single feed-forward NN using a shallow architecture with a single hidden layer.
 The input and hidden layer widths are $[d_\mathrm{x}, 128]$, where $d_{\mathrm{x}}$ is the dimensionality of the input.
 The output layer is composed of three heads, corresponding to the mean, standard deviation and covariance outputs.
 The mean and standard deviation heads have output sizes of $d_\mathrm{z}$, while the covariance head has an output size of $d_{\mathrm{z}}^2$, where $d_\mathrm{z} = d_\mathrm{z_\mathrm{x}} + d_\mathrm{z_\mathrm{c}} + d_\mathrm{z_\mathrm{y}}$, with $d_\mathrm{z_\mathrm{i}}$ denoting the size of the $i$'th subset of the latent space.
 A ReLU activation function is applied on all layers except the final output layer.
-For the introductory examples, three independent encoders are used instead.
-The hidden layer widths of each independent network are set to 128 units, and the output shapes are adjusted according to the dimensionality of the corresponding subset of the latent space.
-To further ensure numerical stability, the outputs of all encoder NNs are clamped within ranges of values that are reasonably expected to be encountered for the case studies investigated in this work.
+For the introductory examples, an independent encoder network is used for each subset of the latent variables.
+The hidden layer widths of each independent network are set to 64 units, and the output shapes are adjusted according to the dimensionality of the corresponding subset of the latent variables.
+To further ensure numerical stability, the outputs of all encoder NNs are clamped within ranges of values that are expected to be encountered for the case studies investigated in this work.